8 Strength Training Tips to Build Muscles for Women

 Did you know that not drinking enough water can cause your body to overheat?
-To make sure that your muscles stay hydrated you must drink plenty of water.
+To make sure that your muscles stay hydrated, you have to drink plenty of water.

 Take your water bottle with you everywhere and keep if filled.
-Space your water intake throughout the day too — consider 4 intervals of drinking.
+Space your water intake throughout the day too — consider 4 planned intervals of drinking.
 Use the alarm feature on your phone to remind you when to drink.

-Remember, dehydration happens easily in higher temperatures and dryer environments.
+Dehydration happens easily at higher temperatures and dryer environments.
 To avoid this, increase your intake during Spring and Summer months.
-A dehydrated muscle takes longer to repair itself than a hydrated one.
+A dehydrated muscle also takes longer to repair than a hydrated one.